 psql, but any client works.

-- Created a new empty database in Timescale Cloud.
-For more information, see the Install Timescale Cloud section.
+- Created a new empty database in Timescale.
+For more information, see the Install Timescale section.
 Provision your database with enough space for all your data.

-- Checked that any other PostgreSQL extensions you use are compatible with Timescale Cloud.
+- Checked that any other PostgreSQL extensions you use are compatible with Timescale.
 For more information, see the list of compatible extensions.
 Install your other PostgreSQL extensions.

-- Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and your source database.
-For information about upgrading PostgreSQL on your source database, see the upgrade instructions for self-hosted TimescaleDB and Managed Service for TimescaleDB.
+- Checked that you're running the same major version of PostgreSQL on both your target and source databases.
+For information about upgrading PostgreSQL on your source database, see the upgrade instructions for self-hosted TimescaleDB.

 Dump all the data from your source database into a